Darshit4511/daily-expense-tracker/README.md

 # daily-expenses-tracker

-This site made in collabration with my friend Harval who made Frontend and I created backend in PHP and MYSQL.
+This site made in collabration with my friend Harval who made Frontend and I created backend in PHP and MYSQL.\
+Use "database_import.sql" to import database in your system
 ## Multiple Users
 You can register and login through different credentials and manage their incomes and expenses seperately.